Adama101/nile_cash_app/README.md

 ## Description

 - This is our MEST MVP project called Nile Cash App
-- Nile Cash App is a React application that allow EIT's to apply for quick instant loans
+- Nile Cash App is a React based application that allow EIT's to apply for quick instant loans

 ## Running in dev environment